Richardinho/soulful-shack/readme.md

-#  Ecommerce Demonstration App using AngularJS, Mongo, and Express
+# Ecommerce Demonstration App using AngularJS, and Express

-A demo app written in AngularJS (the first version of Angular), with a Mongo database and Express server.
+A demo app written in AngularJS (the first version of Angular) with an Express server.

 ```
   //  to install node dependencies